Ensono/amido.github.io/docs/getting_started/cypress/plugin-information.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 Using the `@ensono-stacks/cypress` plugin can help you get started with testing using cypress.
-Built upon the [@nx/cypress](https://nx.dev/packages/cypress) plugin, stacks provides additional capabilities to help you hit the ground running!
+Built upon the [@nx/cypress](https://nx.dev/packages/cypress) plugin, Ensono Stacks provides additional capabilities to help you hit the ground running!

 Additionally, cypress tests can be added to your deployment pipelines through the various deployment generators.